rustmailer/tantivy-eml-dump/Readme.md

 It is designed for cases where the `envelope` index or other system metadata is damaged.

+> [!IMPORTANT]
+> The exported .mbox files do not contain UID or mailbox name information, as this data is bypassed during raw EML index extraction.

 ---

 ## What it does